 To call this a work in progress is to insult works in progress everywhere.
 Blogging is like pulling your own teeth in rush hour traffic.
-This is mostly a collection of links.
+Know thyself.
+I’m a linkmeister and a cutter & paster: see r/Noachide.

 So you’re a theist but you don’t know which way to turn.
 Good for you.
 Theism is the right philosophical position.
 It has nothing to do with believing anything on faith.
 Ask Aristotle, Leibniz, Descartes, Maimonides, al-Ghazali, Duns Scotus, and Aquinas, to name a few, and these are just for the Cosmological argument.
 Read this on the Teleological.
 And this.
 It’s a rational philosophic position, not a “religion.”
 It requires no leaps of faith.
 Naturalism leads to theism.

 But does any religious tradition get it right?
 Maybe G-d is a quiet introvert.
 We’re inclined to think in terms of a bogus disjunctive syllogism: either some flavor of Christianity is true OR skepticism.
 That’s philosophical sloppiness bordering on irrationality.
 Christianity presupposes the prior truth of Judaism, which has evidence of a different order of magnitude.
 Skeptical problems with the former leave the latter unscathed.

 This isn’t apologetics.
 This is obvious.
 If you’re impressed by the philosophical evidence for theism, why wouldn’t you naturally start with the first monotheistic tradition?
 New things have to prove themselves against what’s already been established, which involves examining the foundational religion on its own terms, without presupposing the truth of any subsequent traditions.
 Note how this is rarely done.